 The preparation process described in this guide takes real time and real money.
 Make sure every card you prepare is worth the effort.

-Sign up for CardGrade.io with 3 free credits and get full predicted grades before your next submission
+- Sign up for CardGrade.io with 3 trial credits and get full predicted grades before your next submission

 For a broader look at grading strategy, including when to grade, which company to choose, and how to maximize your ROI, read our complete card grading strategy guide.